SUSTAINABILITY AND MATERIALS MANAGEMENT

 Q: When is your next household hazardous waste and electronics collection?

-A: August 17 in Belding!
+A: April 12 in Ionia!
 Check out the Events page for more information.

 Q: Where can I take my electronics right now?